liz3/bun-ui/README.md

 This uses bun FFI api to create GLFW windows using a RGBA shader which can render buffers from a cpu, this is not to provide a graphics api but the interface to render them onto the screen with a simple api.
 See lib/index.mjs

+## Installation
+Add this as a git based dependency.

 ## Building
 You need CMake and a compiler which can compile C11.
 Then building is pretty easy.